FAQ

 More recently, the GPS companies are starting to realize that neglecting the maps and mapping options to focus on GPS feature improvement is shortsighted.
 But in order to address it, they must develop expensive software and tools so more maps can be properly encoded to run on their platform.

-Is FMT going to run on my Garmin, Raymarine, Humminbird, or Furuno unit?
+Is FMT going to run on my Garmin, Humminbird, or Furuno unit?

 Not currently, but we hope to run on those platforms in the future.